Shakleen/obsidian-second-brain/second_brain/inbox/2025-10-22_Randy-Pausch-Lecture:-Time-Management.md

 12. Time journaling.
 13. If you have gaps between two classes, make up a **"Fake class"** which is basically go to a specific location, and get some work done.
 14. Work when you should be working, so you can go home and rest.
+15. Make up fake deadlines.
+Try never to go beyond your fake deadline.
+This means you don't wait until your actual deadline to get your work done.